Butler vs. UConn Predictions, College Basketball BetMGM Promo Codes, & Picks - January 5

 - Computer Predicted Total: 150.0

-Butler is 7-6-0 against the spread this season compared to UConn's 8-5-0 ATS record.
+Butler is 7-6-0 against the spread, while UConn's ATS record this season is 8-5-0.
 Both the Bulldogs and the Huskies are 7-6-0 in terms of going over the point total in their games this season.
-Butler has a 4-6 record against the spread while going 6-4 overall in the last 10 contests.
-UConn has gone 6-4 against the spread and 9-1 overall in its last 10 games.
+Over the last 10 contests, Butler is 4-6 against the spread and 6-4 overall while UConn has gone 6-4 against the spread and 9-1 overall.

 Bet on this or any college basketball matchup at BetMGM